Blog

 What is the difference between a datestamp and a timestamp?

-A datestamp only records the calendar date (e.g., 2026-03-02), whereas a timestamp includes both the date and the specific time of day, often extending to milliseconds or nanoseconds.
-While a datestamp tells you what day something happened, a timestamp tells you exactly when it occurred within that day.
+A datestamp records only the calendar date (e.g., 2026-03-02).
+A timestamp includes both the date and the specific time of day, often extending to milliseconds or nanoseconds.
+A datestamp tells you what day something happened; a timestamp tells you exactly when it occurred within that day.

 Why is the Unix epoch date set to January 1, 1970?

-The date was chosen as an arbitrary “point zero” by the original creators of Unix.
-It provided a convenient reference point for 32-bit systems to count seconds.
-Although arbitrary, it has since become the universal standard for programming, allowing different languages and systems to share time data without complex conversions.
+The date was chosen as an arbitrary “point zero” by the original creators of Unix at Bell Labs.
+It provided a convenient, recent reference point that fit neatly within the constraints of 32-bit systems.
+Although arbitrary, it has become the universal standard for programming, allowing different languages and systems to share time data without complex conversions.

 Timestamps create a definitive chronological order for every transaction added to the ledger.
-When a user tries to spend the same funds twice, the network checks the timestamps.
-The transaction with the earlier, verified timestamp is accepted, while the subsequent attempt is rejected as invalid, ensuring the integrity of the digital currency.
+When someone attempts to spend the same funds twice, the network compares timestamps.
+The transaction with the earlier, verified timestamp is accepted; the later attempt is rejected as invalid.
+This ordering is what makes the entire cryptocurrency trust model work.

-Can a computer timestamp be manipulated or ‘dirty’?
+Can a computer timestamp be manipulated or become “dirty”?

 Yes.
 Local system clocks can be manually changed by users or drift due to hardware battery failure.
-These are often called “dirty timestamps.”
-To combat this, professional environments use the Network Time Protocol (NTP) for synchronization and Time Stamping Authorities (TSAs) for legal-grade verification that cannot be altered.
+These produce “dirty timestamps” — records that do not reflect the actual time.
+Professional environments combat this with NTP for automatic synchronization and Time Stamping Authorities (TSAs) for legal-grade verification that cannot be altered retroactively.

 How do I convert a Unix timestamp to a human-readable format in Excel?